shreya888/Daily-Code-Diary/Day 5 - 27th Mar/Testing in Python.md

 * Helps in identifying defects early in the development cycle and facilitate code refactoring and maintenance.
 * Inspired by Java's JUnit framework, Python provides support for unit testing through libraries like `unittest`.

+### 4. Best Practices for Testing in Python
+* **Write Clear and Descriptive Test Cases**: Test cases should be easy to understand and maintain, with descriptive names and comments to explain their purpose.
+* **Keep Tests Independent and Isolated**: Tests should be independent of each other and should not rely on the state or behavior of other tests.
+Use fixtures and setup/teardown methods to ensure test isolation.
+* **Use Mocking and Dependency Injection**: Use mocking frameworks like unittest.mock or pytest-mock to mock external dependencies and isolate the unit under test.
+* **Automate Testing Processes**: Integrate testing into your development workflow by automating test execution using continuous integration (CI) tools like Jenkins, Travis CI, or GitHub Actions.
+* **Prioritize Test Coverage**: Aim for comprehensive test coverage to ensure that all critical parts of your codebase are tested.
+Use code coverage tools like coverage.py to measure and improve test coverage.
+* **Regularly Refactor and Maintain Tests**: Refactor and maintain your tests regularly to keep them up-to-date with changes in the codebase and evolving requirements.

 ### References
 1. [Real Python - Python Testing](https://realpython.com/python-testing/)
 2. [Python Documentation - unittest](https://docs.python.org/3/library/unittest.html)